David Zvi Hoffmann

-David Zvi Hoffmann (November 24, 1843, Verbó, Austrian Empire - November 20, 1921, Berlin) (דוד צבי הופמן), was an Orthodox Rabbi and Torah Scholar.
-He headed the Yeshiva in Berlin, and published a research on the Pentateuch and Mishna, both in reaction to erstwhile Biblical criticism.
+David Zvi Hoffmann (November 24, 1843, Verbó, Austrian Empire – November 20, 1921, Berlin) (דוד צבי הופמן), was an Orthodox Rabbi and Torah scholar.
+He headed the Yeshiva in Berlin, wrote on tannaitic literature and the Mishnah, and produced commentaries on the Pentateuch that responded to contemporary biblical criticism.

 He is referred to as רד"צ הופמן - Radatz Hoffmann - in later Rabbinic writing.

 He was an expert in Midrash halakha and the foremost halakhic authority in Germany in his generation.

 He is well known for his strident literary opposition to the Graf-Wellhausen theories of Biblical origin, while he quotes prominent Wissenschaft figures in his researches on Mishnah and Talmud.

 His commentary on the Pentateuch is still often referred to.

 Education and career

 Born in Verbó in 1843, he attended various Yeshivas in his native town before he entered the college at Pressburg, from which he graduated in 1865.
 He then studied philosophy, history, and Oriental languages at Vienna and Berlin, taking his doctor's degree in 1871 from the University of Tübingen.
 His rabbinical training was under Moshe Schick and Azriel Hildesheimer.

 Shortly after obtaining his degree, he became employed as a teacher in Samson Raphael Hirsch's Realschule school in Frankfurt am Main, and in 1873 moved to Berlin to join the faculty of the Rabbinical Seminary of Berlin where he eventually became rector (Rosh Yeshiva) in 1899 after the death of Azriel Hildesheimer.